poult-lab/daily-word/english_words_ learning.md

 [vp] Keep your shirt on, Bob, they'll be here in time for the wedding.

 "**Stay calm, be patient; not give way to temper or excitement**."

+05.consumption [kənˈsʌmpʃn]

+[noun] Gas and oil consumption always increases in cold weather.

+"the act of using energy, food or materials"

+[noun] Consumption rather than saving has become the central feature of contemporary societies.

+"the act of buying and using products"

+[noun] "a serious infectious disease of the lungs" -tuberculosis  [tjuːˌbɜːkjuˈləʊsɪs] -